 01. What is the sos Report Command?

-The sos report command and now sos report, is an open source tool that has been around since 2009.
-Written in Python the tool is designed to perform a complete scanning and data-gathering, deep into the heart of your Linux system.
+The sos report command performs a complete scanning and data-gathering, deep into the heart of your Linux system.
 It collects vital diagnostics information like —logs, configuration settings, hardware details and commands outputs— from across the system.
 With this report, administrators and engineers can peer into the intricate workings of their servers, seeking patterns in the chaos, much like a doctor uses MRI imaging to examine inside the human body.
+The command provides a snapshot, a detailed account of a moment in the life of your system, helping to decode the causes of poor performance, instability or malfunction.
+Such a tool is invaluable, for it helps to quickly find root cause and understanding of what might otherwise remain a problem.

 1. Collecting System Information